-Since locking up the starting small forward role in Toronto in late January, Powell has averaged 23.1 points on 52.6 percent shooting, 3.7 rebounds, 2.4 assists, 3.1 triples and 1.4 steals per game.
+Since locking up the starting small-forward role in Toronto in late January, Powell has averaged 23.1 points on 52.6 percent shooting, 3.7 rebounds, 2.4 assists, 3.1 triples and 1.4 steals.
 The 27-year-old is shooting 43.8 percent from beyond the arc, which is a career best shooting mark.
 He's hit the 30-point mark three times so far this season, with all of those games coming in the last two weeks prior to the All-Star break.
-His season high of 36 points came shortly before the All-Star break on March 3 when he went 14-of-20 from the field across 38 minutes in a blowout loss to Detroit.
-The UCLA product has also missed just two games thus far as he dealt with a minor quad injury in late January.2019
+His season high of 36 points came shortly before the All-Star break on March 3, when he went 14-of-20 from the field across 38 minutes in a blowout loss to Detroit.2019

 Powell emerged in a major way in his fifth NBA campaign, setting a host of personal bests during the 2019-20 season.
 He started a career-high 26 times among 52 appearances for the Raptors, with a much-increased offensive role leading to 16.0 points per game -- nearly double his previous career high.
 His averages of 28.4 minutes, 2.1 threes, 3.7 rebounds, 1.8 assists and 1.2 steals were all career highs as well.
 After shifting into the starting lineup for a stretch early in the season, Powell delivered 33 points -- then a career high -- on 12-of-18 shooting (including five threes) Nov.
 29 against Orlando.
 He missed some time with a shoulder issue in late December and early January, but returned on fire, scoring 20-plus points in his first five games back despite starting just once in that stretch.
 A broken finger then cost him almost all of February, but Powell again returned with a vengeance, going on his hottest streak of the year immediately upon returning.
 Over a five-game stretch from Feb.
 28 to Mar.
 8, Powell averaged 28.0 points on 52.7 percent shooting along with 2.8 boards, 2.8 assists and 1.4 steals.
 That included setting a new career high with 37 points on 13-of-21 shooting in a Mar.
 5 win over Golden State, then another 31 points three days later against Sacramento.
 For his efforts, Powell was named Eastern Conference Player of the Week on Mar.
 9. Despite coming off the bench for the entirety of Toronto's 11-game playoff run, Powell still averaged 13.4 points while shooting a remarkable 42.3 percent from long range.
 In the decisive Game 4 of the first round against Brooklyn, he set a personal playoff best with 29 points.2018